10 Cyber Security Problems Nearly Every Organization Struggles With

-“It’s becoming more important, and almost imperative, that a board has an experienced IT or cyber security liaison to translate the IT language into business and vice versa,” Perry says, adding that when he is hired to investigate a problem, it’s usually an issue the business could have resolved on its own, if it had better communications between the IT department and senior leadership.
+“It’s becoming more important, and almost imperative, that a board has an experienced IT or cyber security liaison to translate the IT language into business and vice versa,” Perry says He adds that when he is hired to investigate a problem, it’s usually an issue the business could have resolved on its own if it had better communications between the IT department and senior leadership.

 The need to stay on top of cyber security

-And unfortunately, very little can be solved long-term by a single program.
-Anyone engaging in cyber security needs the time to stay on top of industry changes.
-“Cyber security threats and sophistication change more than a new baby’s diaper,” Hamid says.
-“Without having someone who is constantly learning and adapting to these changes, you are inevitably falling behind and becoming increasingly susceptible to attack.”
+Unfortunately, very little can be solved long-term by a single program.
+Anyone engaging in cyber security needs the funding and time to stay on top of industry changes.

 But as several of our experts have noted, great cyber security professionals are in short supply.
 While that’s an uneasy fact for those running businesses, it could also be a boon for those who’ve dedicated themselves to this field.
 If reading this list hooked your interest—you could be just the kind of candidate they’re looking for.